 The candidate's score in this area should contribute to enhanced overall job performance.
 Sees him or herself as moderately creative.
 Capable of generating novel or original solutions to issues or problems with a small amount of prompting.
 Confident in the use of his or her imagination.
-What is the most creative solution you have ever come up with?
+Interview Guide What is the most creative solution you have ever come up with?
 What were the circumstances, and why do you think it was creative?

-1 Idea does not demonstrate creativity or is not related to the problem.
+Idea does not demonstrate creativity or is not related to the problem.
 No problem described.

-to problem.
+or only partially related to problem.